 - Identify problem pages.
 Where are visitors dropping off in your conversion funnel?
 Which pages have a high bounce rate?
 Which pages is your live chat triggered most often?

 - Look at the overall message and offer on each problem page.
 What does heuristic analysis tell you?
 Is it clear?
 Are there distractions?
 Is there friction?
-Conduct audience research using Copytesting to identify problem areas in your copy.
+Conduct audience research using Wynter to identify problem areas in your copy.

 - Focus on how you can improve copy that’s high on the visual hierarchy (headlines, signup forms, buttons, etc.)